crguezl/learning-vue-geting-started-guide/index.md

 </div>
 ```

-Now we provide each `todo-item` with the todo object
+Now when using the  `todo-item`  we bind the `todo` property  to the
-it's representing, so that its content can be dynamic.
+`item`  in the `groceryList` array so that its content can be dynamic.

 We also need to provide each component with a "`key`",
 which will be explained later.